 It’s such a tiny airport with a very small white terminal building.
-After few hours we saw our Canadian guy!
-We asked him what happened to the ferry from El Bluff and he said there was one at 7 am but only took two children from the crowd gathered in the port! 🙂 He did not manage to get the tickets for the plane as they were sold out at the time he arrived and he had to stay an extra day in Bluefields.
+After few hours sitting in this pub we saw our Canadian guy approaching our direction!
+We asked him what happened to the ferry from El Bluff and he said there was one at 7 am but only took two children from the crowd gathered in the port! 🙂 He did not manage to get the tickets for the plane, as they were sold out at the time he arrived and he had to stay an extra day in Bluefields.
 Wasn’t happy about it 🙂

-We booked quite expensive bungalow on the north of the island (50$ a day) for 3 nights.
-This was meant to be our award for exhausting trip to the island.
-And I usually prefer to stay outside the busy centre and escaping into the wild would be a good idea.
-The bungalows were called Dobedo – never book this terrible place!
-It should cost maximum 15$ and it’s an old and neglected, with no wifi /although stated there is one/..
-The only advantage is that it is located close to the magnificent – Otto beach.
+We booked quite expensive bungalow on the north side of the island for 3 nights (50$ a day).
+This was meant to be a rewarding place after this exhausting journey.
+I though that staying outside of the busy centre and escaping into the wild would be a good idea.
+The bungalows were called Dobedo – never book this terrible place!!
+It should cost maximum 15$ as it’s an old and neglected place, with no wifi /although stated on their website there is one/..
+The only advantage is that it is located next to the magnificent – Otto beach.

-History about Little Corn Island.
+Interesting history about Little Corn Island.

-Walking late evening through the island you can hear a lot of tribe music and Spanglish (Creole)- very popular language on the island, which is mixed of Spanish and English.
-The islands were given to United States for 99 years until 1971.
+Walking late evening through the island you can hear a lot of tribe music and Spanglish (Creole)- very popular language on the island, which is a mix of Spanish and English.
+This is because the islands were given to United States for 99 years until 1971.
 The islanders are English – speaking Crede people of mixed black heritage.
-Recently a lot of Miskito people from Caribbean mainland moves to stay in the islands.
+Recently a lot of Miskito people from Caribbean mainland have moved to stay in the islands.

-Little Corn Island useful information.
+Little Corn Island – useful information.

 Well, this guy was the” lucky one” who manage to get ticket from Bluefields to Big Corn Island.
-He said that it was one of the worst and terrifying journeys in his life, which leaves him with trauma for the rest of his life!!
-The first thing he did after this terrifying ferry experience was getting a return flight ticket to Bluefields to avoid any see transportation.
-The ferry was overloaded, as they sell more tickets than the ferry capacity allows.
-It’s an open water so the sea was terribly rough and the boat was swinging on a stormy sea waves!
+He said that it was one of the worst and terrifying journeys he has ever experienced, which leaves him with trauma for the rest of his life!!
+The first thing he did after this terrifying ferry experience was getting a return flight ticket to Bluefields to avoid any sea transportation.
+The ferry was overloaded, as they sell more tickets than ferry capacity allows.
+It’s an open water cruise, and as the sea was terribly rough, the boat was swinging on a stormy sea waves!

 Things you can’t miss in Corn Islands!